Arunrajmla/s3-automation-tool/README.md

 Update the `bucket_name` and `prefix` variables in the script to match your S3 bucket and folder structure.

 ### Exclusion File
-Place an Excel file named `Supplier name that we can remove - Copy.xlsx` in the base directory.
+Place an Excel file named `Distributor name that we can remove - Copy.xlsx` in the base directory.
 This file should contain a column named `VendorName` listing vendors to exclude during processing.

 ## Folder Structure
 The script creates the following structure in the output directory:
 ```
 <current_date>/
-├── Payments/
+├── Amounts/
-├── IntakeQA/
+├── QC/
 ├── combined_all_with_and_without_file_names_<type>_new.xlsx
-├── combined_intakeqa_failed_<current_date>.xlsx
+├── combined_QC_failed_<current_date>.xlsx
 ```

 ## Logging